Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 Did you know?

 The NHS offers free eye tests to people over the age of 60.
 Those aged between 60 and 70 are entitled to a free test every two years.
-Those over 70 can get a free test every year.
+For those over 70, your optometrist may recommend you have an eye test more often.

-In addition to renewing your licence when you’re over 70, there are some considerations applicable to older drivers.
-Firstly, you must be able to read a number plate from 20.5 metres – if you need glasses or contact lenses to see this far you’ll be legally required to wear them when you drive.
+In addition to renewing your licence when you’re over 70, there are some considerations applicable to elderly drivers.
+Firstly, you must be able to read a number plate from 20 metres – if you need glasses or contact lenses to see this far you’ll be legally required to wear them when you drive.

 You also need to inform the Driver & Vehicle Licensing Agency (DVLA) about any medical conditions that could affect your ability to drive.
 Professionals, such as GPs and opticians, may offer guidance as to when you need to contact the organisation.